 Please note that there are more options for youth between the ages of 18 and 24.

-If you have questions, contact the Prospective Student Centre
+If you have questions, contact the Welcome Centre

 You can also find information in Spanish, French, Persian, Chinese (simplified), Chinese (traditional), Persian, Arabic, or Urdu, on our multi-language website